-The shampoo industry is a huge opportunity for foreign brands, nowadays foreign brands P&G (Head & Shoulders, Rejoice, Pantene, etc.) and Unilever (Lux, Hazeline, etc.) occupies 75% of the Chinese shampoo market, they entered China in the ’80s and ’90s of the last century.
-Group C-BONS takes about 15% and the third group includes local brands as TKCL, HOUDY, etc. about 10% of the market share.
+The shampoo industry is a huge opportunity for foreign brands, nowadays foreign brands P&G (Head & Shoulders, Rejoice, Pantene, etc.) and Unilever (Lux, Hazeline, etc.) occupy 75% of the Chinese shampoo market, they entered China in the ’80s and ’90s of the last century.
+Group C-BONS takes about 15% and the third group includes local brands such as TKCL, HOUDY, etc. about 10% of the market share.

-Tier 1,2 cities as Shanghai, Guangzhou, Beijing, etc. are represented by the first group mostly as P&G and Unilever, local Chinese brands are represented in Tier 3 cities.
+Tier 1,2 cities such as Shanghai, Guangzhou, Beijing, etc. are represented by the first group mostly P&G and Unilever, and local Chinese brands are represented in Tier 3 cities.

 Even ten years ago Chinese consumers didn’t pay too much attention to shampoo and hair care products as they do now.
-This trend is especially growing amount young Chinese consumers born in ’80-the ’90s, hair washing is becoming more than a daily routine, make people choose products by shampoo ingredients, effectiveness, type of skin, and other criteria.
+This trend is especially growing amount young Chinese consumers born in ’ the 80-the ’90s, hair washing is becoming more than a daily routine, making people choose products by shampoo ingredients, effectiveness, type of skin, and other criteria.

 Consumers are becoming more cautious when it comes to product choice.
 Indeed, according to the latest Mintel research, 81% of urban Chinese consumers say they prefer to buy all-natural hair care products, and 10% rate the presence of natural ingredients as their most important purchase influence.

 IDENTIFY YOUR TARGET Audience AND WORK ON ONLINE REPUTATION

-Any brand enters the Chinese market should identify the right target audience for a successful marketing campaign.
-Each category of consumers prefers using shampoo from different market segments, as old people use popular brands like Head & Shoulders, Rejoice, Pantene which are well-known in China since the ’90s.
+Any brand entering the Chinese market should identify the right target audience for a successful marketing campaign.
+Each category of consumers prefers using shampoo from different market segments, as old people use popular brands like Head & Shoulders, Rejoice, and Pantene which are well-known in China since the ’90s.

 They don’t use the internet/SM for checking the product’s reviews and only select products by price/availability in offline stores.
-Young and middle-aged consumers are picky about choosing health care products and check a lot of comments/reviews before purchase.
+Young and middle-aged consumers are picky about choosing healthcare products and check a lot of comments/reviews before purchasing.
 Chinese consumers, probably more so than any others in the world, depend heavily on product recommendations from online reviewers.